What is MMPA?

 What is public power?

-Public power is the term that describes community-owned power utilities.
+Public power is the term that describes community-owned electric utilities.
 People in these municipalities have decided that they are best served by an electric utility owned by the community.

 What are the benefits of public power?